Burkinabé Socialist Party

 Burkinabé Socialist Party (in French: Party Socialiste Burkinabé) was a political party in Burkina Faso.
-The PSB split from the PAI in the early 1990s.
+The PSB split from the PAI in 1990.
 Its leader was Ouindélassida François Ouédraogo.

 At the legislative elections in 1992, the PSB won 1.2% of the popular vote and 1 out of 111 seats.
 In 1997, it won 1.8% of the vote and one seat.

 In May 2001, it merged with the Party for Democracy and Progress.